gbv/beaconspec/beacon.md

      foo|World!|foo

-Applications SHOULD ignore equal links in one Beacon dump and it is RECOMMENDED to indicate duplicated links with a warning.
+Applications SHOULD ignore equal links in one Beacon file and it is RECOMMENDED to indicate duplicated links with a warning.

 ### prefix